-Hence Rubina received ten₹50 notes and fifteen₹100 rupee notes.
+Hence Rubina received ten ₹50 notes and fifteen ₹100 rupee notes.

 Example-9.
-In a competitive exam, 3 marks were awarded for every correct answer and 1 mark was deducted for every wrong answer.
+In a competitive exam, 3 marks are awarded for every correct answer and for every wrong answer, 1 mark will be deducted.
 Madhu scored 40 marks in this exam.
 Had 4 marks been awarded for each correct answer and 2 marks deducted for each incorrect answer, Madhu would have scored 50 marks.
-If how many questions were there in the test?
-(Madhu had attempted all questions.)
+If Madhu has attempted all questions.
+How many questions were there in the test?
+(Madhu attempted all the questions)

-dution :

-Let the number of correct answers bex
+Solution : Let the number of correct answers be x;

-and the number of wrong answers bey.
+and the number of wrong answers be y.